 Why is the ELK more expensive than other 2-packs?

-At $14.99 for a 2-pack ($7.50 per bracelet), the ELK costs more because of its ultralight design, refined clinch adjustment system, and overall build quality.
-It also has the highest rating (4.4 stars) and most reviews (3,200+) of any bracelet we tested — the premium reflects genuine quality improvements.
+As the priciest standard 2-pack in our lineup, the ELK costs more because of its ultralight design, refined clinch adjustment system, and overall build quality.
+It also has the highest rating (4.4 stars) and most reviews (3,200+) of any bracelet we tested — the premium reflects real quality improvements.

 Is 8 feet of paracord enough for emergencies?